Athletes Vein Disease Treatment in Naperville & Wheaton, IL

-Athletes & Vein Disease
+Athletes Vein Disease Treatment Naperville IL

-Athletes train hard, eat well, stay hydrated, and maintain a healthy weight.
-So why would they develop varicose veins?
+Why would athletes develop varicose veins?
 Genetics.
-Varicose veins typically occur due to weakened valves leading to increased blood pressure in the veins.
+Varicose veins typically occur due to weakened valves, leading to increased blood pressure in the veins.
 They can affect anyone if you have that genetic predisposition.

 Certain sports can increase your risk of varicose veins, including: